-Exploratory Evolution of Controllers involves creation and modification of controllers in accordance with the underlay network and the real-time changes therein.
+Exploratory Evolution of Controllers involves creation and modification of controllers in accordance with the Underlay Network and the real-time changes therein.
 Below is an example scenario where controllers are created.
-In this example, AN operator provides a new use case specification from which new controller specification controllers are derived.
-There are additional example scenarios where the Evolution controller reuses an existing controller specification and applies the Exploratory evolution process.
+In this example, AN operator provides a new use case specification from which new controller specifications are derived.
+There are additional example scenarios where the Evolution controller reuses an existing controller specification and applies the